golang/dep/README.md

 **Alpha**.
 Functionality is known to be broken, missing or incomplete.
-Changes are planned to the CLI commands soon.
+Changes are planned to the CLI commands soon. *It would be unwise to write scripts atop `dep` before then.*
 The repository is open to solicit feedback and contributions from the community.
 Please see below for feedback and contribution guidelines.